How France's Yellow Vest Protests Damaged An Already Weakened President Macron

 There could be another potential factor.
 In December, French security officials opened an investigation into possible Russian social media interference, following reports by cybersecurity experts of activity by a network of hundreds of Twitter accounts.
 Depending on their findings, it could reveal another example of Russia's efforts to stoke social tensions in foreign countries, similar to the Russian propaganda campaign researchers have described in the United States.

-Whether there was outside interference, France's social tensions have been on display.
+Whether or not there was outside interference, France's social tensions have been on display.
 Some yellow vest protesters are more aligned with the far left, others the far right, but most say they are apolitical.
 They represent a crisis in which a large sector of French society rejects "the new rules of capitalism," says analyst Barbier.

 They don't accept that a CEO makes many times what an average worker does.
 Or that shareholders get ever larger dividends while employees get laid off.

 "In France, if you are good in business, you have to share the profit with everybody," Barbier says.
 "Even with those who are not smart, even with those who don't deserve it.
-That's the French conception since the French revolution.
+That's the French conception since the French Revolution.
 The state is there to redistribute the wealth.
-People accept this and people want this."
+People accept this, and people want this."

 Political analyst and left-wing activist Thomas Guénolé says the level of political and social instability is becoming unsustainable.
 "If it gets stronger, to the point of paralyzing the system economically, it's possible the system will collapse," he says.

 Speaking last week on French radio, philosopher Bruno Latour said the crisis is very serious, but at least it's giving France the chance to address some of its deep-seated issues and inequalities.
-"It could help France avoid a situation like Brexit in Britain," he says, implying the notion that the U.K. neglected underlying anger and social problems that drove voters' decision to leave the European Union.
+"It could help France avoid a situation like Brexit in Britain," he said, implying the notion that the U.K. neglected underlying anger and social problems that drove voters' decision to leave the European Union.

-Barbier thinks Macron has learned his lesson, but the president won't be able to carry out his planned reforms.
+Barbier thinks that Macron has learned his lesson but that the president won't be able to carry out his planned reforms.

 "Those dreams are dead," says Barbier.
 "He now has to work in reality.
 This country is an old country.
 She does not want to move too quickly.
 The young Emmanuel Macron frightened people with his speed."